Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Introduction

 \subsection{Outline and notation}

 The rest of this study is organized as follows.
-Section~\ref{sec:model} presents the proposed channel and its fundamental limits.
+Section~\ref{sec:model} presents the proposed channel model and its fundamental limits.
 Section~\ref{sec:schemes} studies and extends several suboptimal transmission schemes for the considered channel, and provides practical design guidelines.
 Section~\ref{sec:time} shows how to apply the obtained insights to imperfect time synchronization and delay compensation.
-Section~\ref{sec:conclusion} summarizes the results and discusses future promising research directions.
+In Section~\ref{sec:sim}, our approach is validated by means of ray-tracing simulations.
+Section~\ref{sec:conclusion} summarizes the results and discusses promising research directions.